Who can be the guardian over the property of a person declared missing or disappeared under special circumstances?

 Share

-1.1.
-Based on a court decision recognizing a natural person as missing, a notary, at the person's last known place of residence, describes their property and establishes guardianship over it.
+• On the basis of a court decision to declare an individual missing, a notary at the individual's last place of residence describes the property belonging to the individual and establishes guardianship over it.

 Do you have any questions?